Dead Line (Inside No. 9): Plot

-Rehearsal footage of the episode is shown.
-Arthur is covered in blood in his bathroom, holding a knife, as Moira helps herself into his apartment after receiving a message from Neil.
+The feed cuts to rehearsal footage.
+Arthur is covered in blood in his bathroom, holding a knife, as Moira helps herself into his apartment after she received a message from Neil.
 Arthur hastily dresses up, and denies that he ever met with Neil.
 Moira discovers Neil's head inside the microwave.
 Arthur claims that Elsie's ghost contacted him through her phone, and that Neil murdered Elsie for money from her will.
-Breaking character, Cole inquires about the characters' motives to Pemberton and Shearsmith.
-As Pemberton moves away from the camera, a figure is visible behind him.
+Breaking character, Cole asks Pemberton and Shearsmith about the characters' motives.
+A ghostly figure is visible behind them, and starts slowly walking towards the camera.

-Back to live studio footage, Shearsmith comes to talk with Cole.
-In a possessed state, she states that the studio belongs to the ghosts and they are trespassing, advising Shearsmith to leave.
+Cutting back to live footage of the set, Shearsmith comes to talk with Cole.
+She seems to be possessed and says that Alan told her that the studio belongs to the ghosts, and that they are trespassing, advising Shearsmith to leave.
 Indifferent, he goes to make a cup of tea, and Cole kills herself by slicing her neck.
-A water bucket falls over by itself, and television screens shut off.
-The Most Haunted episode is then played, where they discuss that just opposite Granada Studios, the Church of St John's has a graveyard with 22,000 bodies.
+CCTV footage from elsewhere in the studio shows a water bucket falling over by itself near an electric gate, and television screens shutting off.
+The Most Haunted episode is then played, where they discuss that just opposite Granada Studios, a Victorian church called the Church of St. John's has a graveyard with 22,000 bodies, some of which likely were under where Granada Studios is built.

 The broadcast cuts to Shearsmith's bodycam, making tea.
 He hears banging and investigates.
-Pemberton puts down the prop of Neil's head, and he jumpscares Shearsmith.
-Pemberton contacts the water and electricity, electrocuting him, and is paralyzed.
+It turns out to be Pemberton, who scares Shearsmith with the prop of Neil's head and a mask.
+Pemberton touches the electric gate with the water spill, and he is paralyzed and electrocuted.

-The broadcast cuts to a mock news broadcast of "Alan Starr", who hanged himself in Granada after suffering schizophrenic episodes and paranormal incidents.
-He recorded "voice phenomena" of a spirit saying "let us be".
-Genuine archive footage of a news report on a fire at Granada Studios is broadcast.
-Costumes, sets, and props for The Jewel in the Crown stored in the building were all destroyed.
-The episode cuts back to Shearsmith, running for aid but the studio is now abandoned.
-He gets increasingly panicked when the lights go out, and the camera keeps cutting.
-He is then jumped by the spirit of Alan Starr and falls to his death, with other spirits looking down at him briefly.
+The episode cuts to a news report about Alan Starr's hanging at Granada Studios, after experiencing schizophrenic episodes and paranormal incidents.
+He recorded voices of a spirit saying "let us be".
+The episode then cuts to an actual news report of a fire at Granada Studios.
+It caused costumes, sets, and props stored in Granada, which were meant for The Jewel in the Crown (1984), to be all destroyed.

+The episode cuts back to Shearsmith, running to find help, discovering Cole's corpse.
+The studio is now abandoned, and the lights go out.
+He is then jumped at by the spirit of Alan Starr, and falls to his death.
+Granada's other spirits look down at Shearsmith.

-Footage of The One Show is played, of an interview with Shearsmith and Pemberton, where Shearsmith denies the existence of ghosts.
-A clip of "A Quiet Night In" is played, of Shearsmith and Pemberton getting shot, repeated constantly, at increasing speed.
-A cut to black, and a whisper is heard: "Let us be".
+An interview on The One Show with Shearsmith and Pemberton that aired before the special is played, where Shearsmith denied the existence of ghosts.
+A scene from "A Quiet Night In", where Shearsmith and Pemberton's characters get shot, is repeated at increasing speed.
+The episode cuts to black, and a whisper is heard: "Let us be".
+The technical difficulties music is heard, distorted and slowing down.

+Reception

+The episode was critically praised in the Telegraph and in the Guardian, which said it showed that "in the right hands, TV still has the capacity to surprise, disconcert and delight".